HolyMama is purpose-driven with social and ecological goals

 Women are the womb carriers.
 We are intrinsically linked to nature as every month we go through our own cycle.
-Women also understand in their own bodies what it is like to be taken from repeatedly and providing until you have no more to give.
 Mothers more than anyone know what it feels like to nurture with so little nurture coming back.
 This is why this is the highest calling for ALL women to step up and consciously mitigate climate change.
 We need to evolve our patriarchal consumer mentality.
 If we don't, we're leaving our planet in shreds for our children.
 Here are the hard facts:

 75% of our old growth forests have gone.